IBMStreams/streamsx.documentation/samples/index.md

 Download a copy of these examples from the [releases page](https://github.com/IBMStreams/samples/releases) of the samples project.

-You may also browse these samples here:
+You can also browse these samples by category in the [samples catalog](https://ibmstreams.github.io/samples):
 {% include sampleIndex.html%}